phpMussel/phpMussel/_docs/readme.en.md

 "lang"
 - Specify the default language for phpMussel.

+"lang_override"
+- Specify if phpMussel should, when possible, override the language specification with the language preference declared by inbound requests (HTTP_ACCEPT_LANGUAGE).
+0 - No [Default], 1 - Yes.

 "quarantine_key"
 - phpMussel is able to quarantine flagged attempted file uploads in isolation within the phpMussel vault, if this is something you want it to do.
 Casual users of phpMussel that simply wish to protect their websites or hosting environment without having any interest in deeply analysing any flagged attempted file uploads should leave this functionality disabled, but any users interested in further analysis of flagged attempted file uploads for malware research or for similar such things should enable this functionality.
 Quarantining of flagged attempted file uploads can sometimes also assist in debugging false-positives, if this is something that frequently occurs for you.
 To disable quarantine functionality, simply leave the `quarantine_key` directive empty, or erase the contents of that directive if it isn't already empty.
 To enable quarantine functionality, enter some value into the directive.
 The "quarantine_key" is an important security feature of the quarantine functionality required as a means of preventing the quarantine functionality from being exploited by potential attackers and as a means of preventing any potential execution of data stored within the quarantine.
 The `quarantine_key` should be treated in the same manner as your passwords: The longer the better, and guard it tightly.
 For best effect, use in conjunction with "delete_on_sight".